 Applications that are withdrawn or denied do not always need a part 2 application.
-Therefore of those that have been denied or withdrawn where a part 2 date is missing, it is unknown how many of these is due to information missing from the extract.
+Therefore of those that have been denied or withdrawn where a part 2 date is missing, it is still unknown how many of these are due to information being missing from the extract.